Electromagnetic Signals of Inelastic Dark Matter Scattering

-Having laid out the basic tools for studying the electromagnetic signals of inelastic DM scatters, we are now in a position to consider the actual signals.
-We will consider three distinct sources of excited states: primordial abundances, excitations from solar reflection, and up-scatterings in the Earth.
-The signals of each of these will be different and provide different signal constraints.
+Having laid out the basic ingredients and properties of the inelastic DM model, we now turn to the DM production and detection mechanisms in more detail.
+In the following sections, we consider three distinct sources of excited states: primordial abundances, excitations from solar reflection, and up-scatterings in the Earth.